Read, download files

 })

-add the download attribute to an anchor tag, guard against cross origin URLs
+add the download attribute to an anchor tag with a local URL

 The download attribute on anchor tags (<a href="" download>) offers one-click downloads for same-origin URLs or local URLs.